 - Mob spawning can be disabled globally for all Void worlds.

 - The Void Islands world type, which is the same as the Realistic world type, but most of the chunks are empty.
 The rarity of non-empty chunks and biome(s) of empty chunks are configurable, and can also be configured so that only the spawn chunk is generated.
+If world generation freezing occurs while using this with Muon, RandomPatches Integration should be used.

 - Clay, dirt and sand generation on the ocean floor.
 This idea was taken from Ocean Floor.